MarkTiborM/TibbyTerminal/README.md

 # Tibby Terminal
-A Project where describe my process of testing and working with my simple shell program to simulate commands.
+## A Project where I describe how to make your own Simple Shell with C.

 ```
  ______   __     ______     ______     __  __        ______   ______     ______     __    __     __     __   __     ______     __